-Strategic planning involves taking into account all aspects HR and employee related spending and policies.
+Strategic planning involves taking into account all aspects of HR and employee-related spending and policies.
 One of the key aspects of a strategic plan must be to ensure a harmonious work experience for employees such that it increases employee retention and helps build an environment that enhances employee productivity and workplace satisfaction.

 Importance and Benefits of Strategic Planning

-Strategic planning is more than just for direct business growth, it also helps shine clarity to employees and shareholders as to what their mid-to-long term objectives are and how their actions are derived from these larger goals.
-Such a plan must always be referenced for citation and justification for key business moves and decisions to make it apparently justified and based in logic and reason.
-This also encourages team leads and employees to in-turn be more transparent with their team-members and peers with their plans and goals.
+Strategic planning is more than just for direct business growth, it also helps shine clarity to employees and shareholders as to what their mid-to-long-term objectives are and how their actions are derived from these larger goals.
+Such a plan must always be referenced for citation and justification for key business moves and decisions to make it apparently justified and based on logic and reason.
+This also encourages team leads and employees to in turn be more transparent with their team members and peers with their plans and goals.

-One of the issues most dreaded by investors and employees alike is a management that seems to take random decisions without any clear guidance on how they help meet requirements for the final business objectives or tackling the challenges of the day.
-A strategic plan helps build investor and employee confidence in the management and adds to build a culture of transparency in day-to-day business operations.
+One of the issues most dreaded by investors and employees alike is management that seems to make random decisions without any clear guidance on how they help meet requirements for the final business objectives or tackle the challenges of the day.
+A strategic plan helps build investor and employee confidence in the management and adds to building a culture of transparency in day-to-day business operations.

 The important step here is the actual deep analysis and listing down of these strengths and weaknesses and how they can be leveraged or minimized.

-A company with a clear strategic plan is able to better plan expenses and set right expectations on return-on-investment (ROI).
+A company with a clear strategic plan is able to better plan expenses and set the right expectations on return on investment (ROI).
 It takes into account balance sheets, profitability, accounting and expense management, all of which contribute to better bookkeeping and financial health of the company.

 Employees and teams work in silos when the management works in silos.
 But when a company shares a strategic plan with employees and lays out exactly how each team will be working towards contributing to this larger plan, it gives each team and its members a sense of belonging and importance within the larger company, In today’s environment of hybrid or remote work cultures, it is a key step to ensuring that the company remains cohesive and collaborative in getting work done and meeting final objectives.